jasheloper/add-movies/README.md

-# add-movies
+# Add Movies

-Context API example
+## A sample react app that helped me learn about Context API